josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 Following the initial formation of the LLC Board, and at each subsequent annual meeting of the LLC Board, they shall select by a majority vote of the LLC Board someone serve in each of the following roles:

-* Board Chair, from among the Trustees
+* Board Chair, from among the LLC Board members

 * Secretary

-* Treasurer, from among the Trustees
+* Treasurer, from among the LLC Board members

-The Board shall also form committees of the Board of Trustees and/or define other roles for Trustees as they see fit.
+The Board shall also form committees of the Board and/or define other roles for LLC Board members as they see fit.

 ## Staffing